How To Apply

 - If testing is required, review the test website to learn about procedures and test dates and to see sample questions; consider whether you want to buy a test-preparation book.

 - Call schools to schedule individual tours, interviews, class visits and 'shadow days.'
-Ask elementary schools about their test schedules and how to make an appointment.

 - Finalize a list of schools to which you will apply.